xpack/web-doxygen/website/docs/manual/pages/markdown.md

 ## Doxygen specifics {#markdown_dox}

-<p>Even though Doxygen tries to following the Markdown standard as closely as possible, there are couple of deviation and Doxygen specifics additions.</p>
+Even though Doxygen tries to following the Markdown standard as closely as possible, there are couple of deviation and Doxygen specifics additions.

 ### Including Markdown files as pages {#md_page_header}

-<p>Doxygen can process files with Markdown formatting.
-For this to work the extension for such a file should be <span class="doxyComputerOutput">.md</span> or <span class="doxyComputerOutput">.markdown</span> (see <a href="/web-doxygen/docs/pages/config/#cfg_extension_mapping">EXTENSION_MAPPING</a> if your Markdown files have a different extension, and use <span class="doxyComputerOutput">md</span> as the name of the parser).
+Doxygen can process files with Markdown formatting.
+For this to work the extension for such a file should be <span class="doxyComputerOutput">.md</span> or <span class="doxyComputerOutput">.markdown</span> (see <a href="/web-doxygen/docs/pages/config/#cfg_extension_mapping">EXTENSION\_MAPPING</a> if your Markdown files have a different extension, and use <span class="doxyComputerOutput">md</span> as the name of the parser).
 Each file is converted to a page (see the <a href="/web-doxygen/docs/pages/commands/#cmdpage">page</a> command for details).
 Doxygen will not create a dedicated page if the Markdown file starts with a dedicated command (a.o. <span class="doxyComputerOutput">\defgroup</span>, <span class="doxyComputerOutput">\dir</span>) to avoid creating an empty page when the file only contains directory or group documentation.
-A <span class="doxyComputerOutput">README.md</span> file in a subdirectory will be treated as directory documentation, unless it is explicitly overruled by a dedicated command (a.o. <span class="doxyComputerOutput">@page</span>, <span class="doxyComputerOutput">@mainpage</span>) to create a new page.</p>
+A <span class="doxyComputerOutput">README.md</span> file in a subdirectory will be treated as directory documentation, unless it is explicitly overruled by a dedicated command (a.o. <span class="doxyComputerOutput">@page</span>, <span class="doxyComputerOutput">@mainpage</span>) to create a new page.

-<p>By default the name and title of the page are derived from the file name.
+By default the name and title of the page are derived from the file name.
 If the file starts with a level 1 header however, it is used as the title of the page.
-If you specify a label for the header (as shown in <a href="#md_header_id">Header Id Attributes</a>) Doxygen will use that as the page name.</p>
+If you specify a label for the header (as shown in <a href="#md_header_id">Header Id Attributes</a>) Doxygen will use that as the page name.

-<p>If the label is called <span class="doxyComputerOutput">index</span> or <span class="doxyComputerOutput">mainpage</span> Doxygen will put the documentation on the front page (<span class="doxyComputerOutput">index.html</span>).</p>
+If the label is called <span class="doxyComputerOutput">index</span> or <span class="doxyComputerOutput">mainpage</span> Doxygen will put the documentation on the front page (<span class="doxyComputerOutput">index.html</span>).

-<p>Here is an example of a file <span class="doxyComputerOutput">README.md</span> that will appear as the main page when processed by Doxygen:</p>
+Here is an example of a file <span class="doxyComputerOutput">README.md</span> that will appear as the main page when processed by Doxygen:

 <pre><code>My Main Page                         {#mainpage}